If school is going to look different,

 The most effective classroom tool this coming school year will be the teacher’s voice.

-Using a microphone to lift the teacher’s voice through a classroom audio system will alleviate the need to project, and will enable them to use their natural voice to reach every student.
+Using a microphone to lift the teacher’s voice through a classroom audio system will alleviate the need to project, and will enable them to use their natural voice to reach every student even with safety measures in place.

 Watch this video to learn about the difference a microphone can make.